top of page

 1. Clichés exist for a reason: Quality over quantity

-If you spend even half the time I do on LinkedIn, you'll agree that the pressure to churn out fresh content is immense.
+If you spend even half the time I do on LinkedIn, you'll agree that the pressure to churn out fresh content marketing is immense.
 There is a benefit to being present wherever your audience is, more on that here.
 However, focusing on quality content is more important than sheer quantity.

 Advice I give to clients: Make as much as you can, until quality starts to slip.